st156832/RAML-NeedleBench-Blog/_pages/about.md

 With the general overview out of the way, lets now dive deeper into the performance assessment.
 This article covers three long context evaluation benchmarks, as well as one of the original long context evaluations tests, the widely known Needle in a Haystack test.

-A needle in the Haystack
+Related Work - A needle in the Haystack
 ======
- The Needle in a Haystack test, or NIAH was developed by Greg Kamradt in 2023.
+ The Needle in a Haystack test, or NIAH was developed by Greg Kamradt in 2023, specifically to evaluate model performance at large context sizes.
 Kamradt published his methodology and findings from performing the test on OpenAIs ChatGPT-4 and Claude-2.1 on [Twitter](https://x.com/gregkamradt/status/1722386725635580292) and [GitHub](https://github.com/gkamradt/LLMTest_NeedleInAHaystack).
 Since then, NIAH has has been incorporated and build upon by various authors and researchers and it made its way into a large number of long context bench marking frameworks, including [NeedleBench](https://arxiv.org/abs/2407.11963), [Longbench](https://arxiv.org/abs/2308.14508) and [RULER](https://arxiv.org/abs/2404.06654).
 Before we take a closer look at these benchmarks, lets briefly cover the original NIHA.

 **How the NIAH test works**:
 1. Construct the haystack, a distractor text that will make up the majority of the prompt.
 Kamradt used snippets of the collection of [Paul Graham essays](https://www.paulgraham.com/articles.html) to construct the stack for the original NIAH.